fuzzylogicxx/fuzzylogic/posts/1571418045-everybody-trip.md

 </figure>
 {% endif %}

-I first heard this deep funk nugget a few years back on Kon and Amir’s compilation _Off Track Volume One: The Bronx_, and have been hankering after a proper copy ever since.
+I first heard this stellar slice of deep funk a few years back on Kon and Amir’s compilation _Off Track Volume One: The Bronx_, and have been hankering after a proper copy ever since.

 Check it out!